Frequently asked Questions

 How does it work?

 You will work in teams of 4-6 hackers to make anything your heart desires.
-There will be a prompt that gets released at the start of the event to guide all projects and a bunch of prototyping resources and food to keep you fueled.
+A prompt will be released at the start of the event to guide all projects.
+We will provide everything you need in order to hack/make, from prototyping resources to food.
 The top 5 university and top 5 high school teams will then have the chance to pitch at the finale of the Make-A-Thon to present their projects.

 What is the pitch competition?

 After the hacking and building period, we will host a public pitch competition where the top 5 university and top 5 high school teams can present their projects.
 Pitches should be 3-6 minutes long.
 We encourage you to invite your friends and family to see what you built, and encourage non-participants to stop by to see all the cool projects and meet their awesome creators.

 There will be a bunch of pre-configured base arduino boards to help with accelerated development.
 A myriad of sensors and rapid prototyping materials - foam, chipboard, etc. - will also be available.
 Every team will have the opportunity to select what they need.